JoshuaAYoung/v-able-client/README.md

 ## Acknowledgments

-* [Daniel Eden](https://daneden.github.io/animate.css/) - for some really clean and amazing css animations used for the hamburger menu.
+* [Daniel Eden](https://daneden.github.io/animate.css/) - for some really clean and amazing css animations used for the navigation menu.

 * [Jessie Couch](https://codepen.io/designcouch/pen/Atyop) - who's hamburger button animation saved me a lot of work reinventing the 'x' shaped wheel.